-One of the most important things you can do for your blog, whether it’s brand new or you’ve been working away at it for years, is SEO.
+One of the most important things you can do for your blog, whether it’s brand new or you’ve been working away at it for years, is SEO, or search engine optimization.
 I know, SEO is probably that thing you always promise yourself you’ll learn, but never find the time to actually do.
-You probably don’t want to hear it, but you need to take SEO seriously if you want to really get somewhere with your blog.
+But you already know that you need to take SEO seriously if you want to really get somewhere with your blog.

 It’s unlikely you’ll dramatically increase your traffic, or make much money, if you don’t perform at least a basic level of SEO on your site.
 If you’ve already got some traffic, but you’re struggling to reliably increase it, the missing piece is SEO.
 Social media marketing will give a blog post some traction, but SEO will give it longevity and unlimited potential.